 I don’t think I’ve ever seen such pretty birds!

-We headed back on the road and saw lots of the sea whilst listening to some shark stories – not scary at all(!) – before stopping at a rainforest on the way…
+We headed back on the road and saw lots of beautiful coastal views whilst listening to some shark stories – not scary at all(!) – before stopping at a rainforest on the way.

 Despite all feeling about nervous about the creatures lurking around, it was pretty educational.
-We saw the effects of bush fire, koalas that had destroyed eucalyptus trees…
+We saw the effects of bush fire and koalas that had destroyed eucalyptus trees.

 … and learned that Aboriginees believed that walking through this tree improves your fertility (although not yet, thanks!)